 Many farmers have hay from previous seasons that has become wet or moldy or otherwise unsuitable to feed to their livestock.
 They will usually be glad to have you haul it away for free, or very little per bale.
 If you don't have a trailer, you might be able to arrange for the farmer to bring it to you if you give him or her something for their gas and time.

 Another rural source for excellent mulch is to clean out the stalls of goats, sheep, cows or horses.
+(Note: un-composted horse manure can be full of herbicides which are toxic to many flowers and vegetables - especially tomatoes and peppers.
+See our articles about this issue here and here.)
 It's ideal if their bedding material is straw.
 If wood chips or saw dust is their bedding, you'll only want to use it if its been composting for a year or more.
 The heavy balance of carbon in the wood-products can actually pull nitrogen from your soil.
 Also if you are using horse manure, be sure it has thoroughly composted for at least a year so that all grass seeds are no longer viable.